 Last week I posted a non-fictional account about my first trip to Rome, which tells about The day I fell over Caravaggio.
 On returning home from that memorable trip I decided to write a fictional account of that experience.
 Like any fiction, much is borrowed from fact.
 The centre of Rome; the streets walked, the sites visited etc. However, it is the events that took place one very hot summer’s day which I have delighted in retelling in a very different way.

-Chiaroscuro If he hadn’t tripped on the stairs, he would have walked hatless into the summer morning, be enjoying the breeze on his scalp, and the strawberry gelato, as he sat on the Trevi steps gazing at the fountain.
-The gelato, which had no hope in 34 degrees Celsius of remaining in its cone, and dripped, despite frantic licking, down his sleeve, onto his jeans.
+Chiaroscuro If Dougal hadn’t tripped on the stairs, he would have walked hatless into the summer morning, be enjoying the breeze on his scalp, and the strawberry gelato, as he sat on the Trevi steps gazing at the fountain.
+The gelato, which had no hope in 34 degrees of remaining in its cone, and dripped, despite frantic licking, down his sleeve, onto his jeans.
 Sweat trickled from under the fedora.

 Dougal blamed Sarah, for hiding behind the hotel room door the previous afternoon, thinking she’d surprise him.
 He blamed the heavy suitcase that catapulted him across the carpet, burning his forehead, knocking him out.
 Mostly however, he blamed his own stupidity.